The staffing needs of Bilingual International continually evolve to meet the growing needs of the community that we serve.

 FARAH MOHAMMED and his family fled Somalia in 1991 due to civil war.
 At a refugee camp in Kenya, Farah worked as a driver for the UNHCR and IOM, and also assisted the disabled and vulnerable in the camp.
 Mohammed and his family were resettled to St. Louis in 2004, and he began working at various agencies.
 Farah is well-known in the Somali community as the father of the largest Somali family in town (13 children).
 Farah picks up our multi-ethnic senior group participants at their door and brings them to Macklind International safely and always with his trademark positive energy.

 KUMAR TIRWA was born in Bhutan, but grew up in neighboring Nepal.
 He completed a Sociology degree program at Amity College, Birtamode, Nepal in 2008, after which he began teaching high school.
-He came to St. Louis as a refugee five years ago, and has been affiliated with the agency for the last three years – first as a beloved driver for the Senior Center and most recently as a Community Access Worker for the Nepali-speaking community.
+He came to St. Louis as a refugee eight years ago, and has been affiliated with the agency for the last five years – first as a beloved driver for the Senior Center and most recently as a Community Access Worker for the Nepali-speaking community.

 RON KLUTHO has worked with the refugee communities of St Louis for over 25 years.
 With a background in linguistics and English as a Second Language, Ron has taught English in Japan and at several locations in St Louis.
 He started as a volunteer at St Pius V’s Refugee Support Ministry with Sister Paulette Weindel while teaching full-time, which evolved into a full-time position at the church.
 Ron speaks several languages fluently including Bosnian, and is trying to learn Arabic now with great interest but great difficulty.
-Ron an his refugee services “Faith Team” came to the agency from Places for People in October 2016 after many years of collaboration with Bilingual International
+Ron and his refugee services “Faith Team” came to the agency from Places for People in October 2016 after many years of collaboration with Bilingual International

 JEANNINE COLE holds a Masters Degree in Conflict Transformation with an emphasis in Trauma Healing from Eastern Mennonite University.
 Prior to returning to St. Louis, her hometown, she worked planning recreation programs with the U.S. Navy in Italy and Bahrain before transferring to the non-profit world by working with Catholic Relief Services in Kenya.
 Jeannine, who speaks Swahili and German, has over 5 years experience working with immigrants and refugees in St. Louis.
 At Bilingual International, she is coordinating projects related to ACA enrollment and immigrant/refugee peer health coaching in addition to assisting case management participants in finding employment.
 She finds it an honor to serve our participants and learn from them.